1762 (12th August)

 George became King George IV after his father died at Windsor Castle.

-George learned that Caroline had travelled to St Omer in France and it was rumoured that she would return to England.
+George IV learned that his wife, Caroline of Brunswick, had travelled to St Omer in France and it was rumoured that she would return to England.
 The British government offered to increase her yearly allowance if she remained on the continent but she turned their offer down.

 1820 (5th June)